Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

-The lemma follows easily from these observations. \end{proof} \begin{remark} We apply this lemma to integrals of analytic functions over a smooth family of contours $\{\Lambda^{\theta}_{\mu\pm}:\:\theta\in [0,\delta]\}.$ By explicitly parametrizing the contours, and choosing changes of variable, which depend smoothly on $\theta,$ so that the phase is $x^2,$ these integrals can be reduced to the form in the lemma of integrals of functions depending smoothly on $\theta$ over a fixed interval.
+The final statement of the lemma follows easily from this formula, the theorem of Coddington and Levinson quoted at the end of Section~\ref{ss.asympt}, and the foregoing observations. \Bk \end{proof} \begin{remark} We apply this lemma to integrals of analytic functions over a smooth family of contours $\{\Lambda^{\theta}_{\mu\pm}:\:\theta\in [0,\delta]\}.$ By explicitly parametrizing the contours, removing the phase factor $e^{irk_1},$ and choosing changes of variable, which depend smoothly on $\theta,$ the phase can be normalized to $x^2.$ Hence these integrals can be reduced to the form in the lemma, that is to integrals of functions depending smoothly on $\theta$ over a fixed interval.
 We leave the details of this reduction to the interested reader.
-In our applications of this lemma we have a pair of contours meeting at a point; we are always able to conclude that the coefficients of terms of the form $r^{-\frac{2j+1}{2}}$ cancel and these terms are therefore absent.
+In our applications of this lemma we have a pair of contours meeting at a point; we are always able to conclude that the coefficients of terms with integral exponents, $\{r^{-j}:\: j\in\bbN\},$ cancel and these terms are therefore absent. \end{remark}